You are here: Infothek - Blood pressure apps and digital tools - Studies on Home Blood Pressure Monitoring

 messung am Ober

-One groupthe control groupcontinued to have their blood pressure checked only at the doctors office as before.
-Another groupthe intervention groupmeasured their blood pressure at home in the morning and evening with a suitable device and handed the data to their GP at the end of each week.
-The third groupthe telemetry groupalso performed home self-measurements.
-In addition, their data were sent telemetrically or via SMS in summarized form (similar to the BloodPressureDB PDF report) to the GP.
-The GP was asked to review the values monthly.
-The system also triggered alerts for missing or extreme blood pressure readings.
+One groupthe control grouphad their blood pressure checked only at the doctor's office as before.
+Another groupthe intervention groupmeasured their blood pressure at home morning and evening with a suitable device and gave the data to their GP at the end of each week.
+The third groupthe telemetry groupalso did home self-measurements.
+In addition, the data were sent telemetrically or by SMS in processed form (similar to the PDF report from BloodPressureDB) to the GP.
+The GP was asked to check the values monthly.
+The system also raised an alarm for missing or extreme blood pressure readings.

-At the end of the study period, the systolic values of participants who measured their blood pressure at home were significantly lower than those whose blood pressure was only checked in the clinic.
+At the end of the study period, the systolic blood pressure of participants who measured their blood pressure at home was significantly lower than that of those whose blood pressure was only monitored in the clinic.

-One key reason for this development was also seen as better adjustment of medication dose or combination.
-This is partly possible because home self-measurements eliminate, for example, the "white-coat effect" in the doctors office.
-That effect leads to higher readings in the clinic caused by (possibly unconscious) tension, compared with everyday life.
-For this reason, the researchers recommend setting target blood pressure values for home self-measurements that are 5 mmHg below the values used in the clinic.
+Here too, the key factor was seen as better adjustment of medication dose or combination.
+This is partly possible because home self-measurements eliminate the white-coat effect that occurs in the doctor's office.
+This effectoften from (possibly unconscious) tension in the cliniccauses higher readings there than in everyday life.
+For this reason, the researchers recommend setting target blood pressure values for home measurements that are 5 mmHg lower than those used in the clinic.

-In this study, 2,550 participants were given blood pressure monitors for home use.
-Up to that point they had persistent (i.e., inadequately controlled) high blood pressure.
-For the study they monitored their blood pressure in daily life in addition to regular doctor visits.
-Their measured values were sent online or in printed form to their treating physicians.
-The doctors were involved in the study and knew that the participants had received a home monitor and had been trained to use it.
+In this study, 2,550 subjects were given home blood pressure monitors.
+Up to that point they had persistent (= not adequately controlled) high blood pressure.
+For the study they monitored their blood pressure themselves in daily life in addition to regular doctor visits.
+Their measured values were transmitted online or in printed form to the treating physicians.
+These physicians were involved in the study and knew that participants had received a home device and had been trained in its use.
 By the third clinic visit, 67 percent of participants had managed to get their blood pressure under control.
-By the sixth visit that figure had dropped to 60 percent.
-This was because some participants reached their target blood pressure fairly quickly after including home measurements in treatment decisions.
-Medication could thus be adjusted successfully and quickly, so that some clinic visits could be reduced or omitted.
+By the sixth visit that number had fallen to 60 percent.
+This is because some participants had reached their target blood pressure early after home measurements were included in treatment decisions.
+Medication was therefore quickly adjusted successfully, so that clinic visits could be reduced or omitted.

-After six months nearly 80 percent of all participants had reached their target blood pressure.
+After six months, almost 80 percent of all participants had reached their target blood pressure.
 According to the strict guidelines of the American Heart Association (AHA), blood pressure was well controlled in 72 percent of participants at the end of the six months.
-On average the systolic blood pressure fell by 16.9 mmHg and the diastolic by 6.5 mmHg.
-Self-measurement saved each participant an average of one to two doctor visits per year.
+On average systolic blood pressure fell by 16.9 mmHg and diastolic by 6.5 mmHg.
+Self-monitoring saved each participant on average one to two doctor visits per year.

 5. Meta-analysis of 52 studies on this topic